 I have provided affiliate links for your convenience if you would like to order any of these items.

-First I took a good ol' ball jar and inside I placed the small battery operated silver lights into the jar (do this first so that they will be all over the jar.
-Then I poured in the Diamond Charm Accents.
-I used one but I would really suggest using 2 tubes of the Diamond Charm Accents.
+First I took a plain ball jar and inside I placed the small battery operated silver lights into the jar (do this first so that they will be all over the jar.
+Then pour in 2 tubes of Diamond Vase Filler.

-Make sure you shove the battery box down into the diamond charm accents so that you don't see the ugly batteries showing through.
+Make sure you push the battery box down into the diamond charm accents so that you don’t see the ugly batteries showing through.

 You just lay the cards out on the table with a pin.
-You can see in the background I took a plain photo box and embellished it with a scrapbook sticker and David's Bling on a Roll.
+You can see in the background I took a plain photo box and embellished it with a scrapbook sticker and rhinestones on a roll